airbus-seclab/c-compiler-security/README.md

 * detect the maximum number of bugs or potential security problems.
 * enable security mitigations in the produced binaries.
-* make fuzzing more efficient by enabling runtime sanitizers
+* enable runtime sanitizers to detect errors (overflows, race conditions, etc.) and make fuzzing more efficient.

 **Disclaimer**: